adetokunbo/challengehub.app/_posts/en/2020-03-06-what-makes-a-good-challenge.md

 There are some cases where a unique check is difficult but a strong indication of the correctness can be achieved.
 For example, in cases where the final solution is a matrix, the instruction could be:

-> Your final solution will be a 2x2 matrix.\\
+> Your final answer will be a 2x2 matrix.\\
-> To check your solution, add all the numbers in the matrix.
+> To check your answer, add all the numbers in the matrix.

 Another example with complex numbers could be:

-> Your final solution will be a complex number of the form ```a+bi```.\\
+> Your final answer will be a complex number of the form ```a+bi```.\\
-> To check your solution, calculate a+10b.
+> To check your answer, calculate a+10b.

 or perhaps:

-> Your final solution will be a complex number of the form ```a+bi```.\\
+> Your final answer will be a complex number of the form ```a+bi```.\\
-> To check your solution, enter the magnitude of the complex number.
+> To check your answer, enter the magnitude of the complex number.

-Although this does not generate a unique check, it provides a good immediate indication about correctness for both teacher and student, and can keep students in the flow if they have clearly got the solution wrong.
+Although this does not generate a unique check, it provides a good immediate indication about correctness for both teacher and student, and can keep students in the flow if their answer is clearly wrong.
 If desired, the teacher can still review a few challenge logs in the class to ensure correct calculation.

 ### Multiple choice — avoid!